tchibatron/dbeaver/Database-Object-Editor.md

 The object`s path shows the chain of all its parent entities.
 The entities are clickable: clicking an entity in the path, depending on its nature, either shows its children or opens an editor or a settings window.

+The toolbar contains different tools on each of the three tabs.

 An asterisk appears in the title of the editor if it contains unsaved changes:

 <img src="https://www.dropbox.com/s/deojn9xj28njz4a/Asterisk.png?raw=1"/>